Hardstylist/srd/dmg/README.md

 - Install: https://github.com/xsscx/srd/tree/main/dmg#readme

 # SRD DMG Testing
-- Universal cryptex for iPhone 11 and iPhone 12 SRD Models
+- Universal SRD DMG Example Cryptex for iPhone 11 and iPhone 12 SRD Models
-- Tested on the iPhone 11 for all IPSW from the iOS 14.3 floor for the iPhone 11 up to the latest iOS 15.6
+- Tested on the iPhone 11 for all IPSW from the iOS 14.3 floor for the iPhone 11 up to the latest iOS 16 Beta
-- Tested on the iPhone 12 for all IPSW from the iOS 15.2 floor for the iPhone 12 up to the latest iOS 15.6
+- Tested on the iPhone 12 for all IPSW from the iOS 15.2 floor for the iPhone 12 up to the latest iOS 16 Beta
-- Tested on macOS 11.6.x using SRT 20C80, macOS 12.x using 21F79 and Cryptex Manager from X86_64 and M1 T8101 Platforms
+- Tested on macOS 11.6.x using SRT 20C80, macOS 12.x & 13 Beta using X86_64 and M1 T8101 Platforms
+- Open an Issue if you have _any_ questions!

 ## How to Install an example cryptex DMG to the SRD
 ```